 How many players are there in Islamic finance in London?

 Islamic finance has become systemically important in the UK, more so than continental Europe.
-There are currently six Islamic banks in Britain, while another twenty lenders currently offer Islamic financial products and services, more than any other Western country.
+There are currently six Islamic banks in Britain, while another twenty lenders currently offer Islamic financial and wealth products and services, more than any other Western country.
 A selection of our prominent and very active Islamic bank clients in London include: Gatehouse Bank, ABC International Bank, QIB (UK) and Ahli United Bank.
 As for Islamic investors, we have seen a lot of activity from Greenridge and 90 North Group in real estate.

 What’s the reason behind the strong Islamic finance offering in the UK?

 The English legal system works well with sharia and the two jurisdictions complement each other.
 In addition, the UK government has in a series of Finance Acts since 2003 removed tax barriers that made Islamic products less tax efficient than their conventional counterparts.
-The development of the reforms in the UK introduced change aimed at providing a level playing field for tax and regulations and the policies broadened the market for Islamic finance products for Islamic institutions and for conventional firms that offer them.
+The development of the reforms in the UK introduced change aimed at providing a level playing field for tax and regulations and the policies broadened the market for Islamic finance products for Islamic institutions and wealth managers and for conventional firms that offer them.
 Various governmental Islamic finance secretariats and bodies have also been established to promote the development of Islamic finance in the UK.

 If defaults occur in emerging economies, what affect will this have on Islamic Financial institutions?